cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### DeserializeElement Validation

-The DeserializeElement function recovers a group element from an arbitrary byte array.
+The DeserializeElement function attempts to recover a group element from an arbitrary byte array.
 This function validates that the element is a proper member of the group and is not the identity element, and returns an error if either condition is not met.